keyz/lambda.ly/README.md

 ## TODO
 1. Rewrite the `eval` function to apply the substitution model of evaluation.
-2. A hygienic macro system.
+2. Cons cells/evaluation visualization.
-3. Cons cells visualization.
+3. A hygienic macro system.

 ## Credits
 - [CodeMirror](http://codemirror.net/)